 A reverse mortgage not only helps to refinance your existing mortgage but also lets you purchase a new home.
 The Home Purchase feature works for those:

-• Who want to purchase a home
+• Who wants to purchase a home

-• Who want to reduce their expenditure
+• Who wants to reduce their expenditure

 A reverse mortgage is synonymously used for federally-insured Home Equity Conversion Mortgage (HECM).
 It is backed by the Department of Housing and Urban Affairs.
 This is essential because even if your Reverse Mortgage lender comes out to be a defaulter, you’ll keep obtaining your reverse mortgage proceeds.

 You must keep in mind that a reverse mortgage may not be for everyone.
 There is a downside of reverse mortgages you should be aware of.
 When applying for reverse mortgages, consider the following:

 What is the downside to a reverse mortgage?

 The loan Balance on reverse mortgage increases over time as the interest as well as fees keep adding on.

 As home equity is used, your successors get very few assets to own.
 Though you can leave the home to heirs, they have to repay the loan balance, which is often paid off by selling the home.